keu/docs/astro/create-project.md

 2. Open the directory:

     ```sh
-    cd <your-astro-project>
+    cd <your-astro-project-name>
     ```

-3. Run the following command to initialize an Astro project in the directory:
+3. Run the following Astro CLI command to initialize an Astro project in the directory:

     ```sh
     astrocloud dev init